Forecast: Virus vaccines help inject hope in world economy | Health

 The Paris-based group also warned that new virus variants and too-slow vaccine rollouts could threaten chances of improvement for businesses and jobs.

-Nearly 10 million more people across the OECD's 36 mostly rich-country member states are unemployed now than before the crisis.
-And in poorer countries, "substantial job losses have increased poverty and deprivation of millions of workers,'' the report said.
+Nearly 10 million more people across the OECD's 36 mostly rich-country member states are unemployed now than prior to the crisis.
+And in poorer countries, “substantial job losses have increased poverty and deprivation of millions of workers,'' the report said.

 “The top policy priority is to ensure that all resources necessary are used to produce and fully deploy vaccinations as quickly as possible throughout the world, to save lives, preserve incomes and limit the adverse impact of containment measures on well-being,” the report said.